Hannelie Coetzee. Langur Sculptures

 The freedom of nature at Spacehouse Himalayas cut deep into my creative self and gave me a new language of expression.

 Biswajit Das.
 Visual Artist.
-Kolkata
+India